smallo-lang/SmallO/README.md

 # SmallO

-Assemble and run SmallO code using this utility
+Assemble and run SmallO code using this utility.